Munjoy Hill

 Munjoy Hill is a neighborhood and prominent geographical feature of Portland, Maine.
-It is located east of downtown and south of East Deering, the neighborhood it is connected to by Tukey's Bridge.
-The neighborhood historically had a large Irish and Italian American population.
+It is located east of downtown and south of East Deering.
+In the nineteenth and twentieth centuries, the neighborhood had a large Irish and Italian American population.

+The neighborhood is named for George Munjoy, who settled near the intersection of Mountfort Street and Fore Street.

+The neighborhood became known as "Mount Joy" for a period of the early 19th century, before reverting to "Munjoy".